wepala/weos/README.md

 Postgresql, MySQL, or SQLServer.

 ## Deploy to WeOS Cloud
-We're doing all we can to make it easy to get started with microservices.
-In addition to providing the building blocks needed to make excellent APIs, we also offer an environment to deploy and test them in.
-You can create an account on the WeOS cloud to deploy your services.
-We also provide a catalog of APIs already running in the cloud so that developers can focus on making the user the interface for their application
+We're doing all we can to make it easy to get started with microservices.In addition to making it easy to run create and run APIs on your own machines; we also provide a catalog of APIs already running in the cloud so that developers can focus on making the user the interface for their application

 ## What's Next
 1. How Does WeOS Work?
 2. Creating an OpenAPI Spec
 3. Advanced API building
-4. Deploying you API in WeOS.cloud